RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 .. _use sshfs:

-Using sshfs
+Using SSHFS
 ^^^^^^^^^^^

-Examples of sshfs use:
+Examples of SSHFS use:

-Copy a file from your local system to your sshfs mounted drive
+Copy a file from your local system to your SSHFS mounted drive
   .. code-block:: console

      $ cp ~/dir1/file.tar.gz ~/crsp_mount/share/